phillipadsmith/2014.phillipadsmith.com/_posts/2015-03-30-uncovering-a-path-toward-sustainable-journalism-in-canada.md

 img_xlg: "/files/tyee-election-fundraiser.png"
 ---

-And we're off to the races again: in the wee hours last Monday morning, The Tyee launched its third campaign asking readers to directly fund  reporting projects.
+And we're off to the races again: in the wee hours last Monday morning, [The Tyee launched its third campaign asking readers to directly fund reporting projects][support].
 A bit more than a year ago, The Tyee asked readers to contribute $100,000 to put a reporter in Ottawa, and [they did it](http://thetyee.ca/Tyeenews/2013/11/19/Tyee-National-Day-After/).
 This time, the campaign is focused on raising $50,000 to cover the upcoming Canadian federal election.
 As of this morning -- just seven days into the campaign -- individuals have contributed more than $24,000.
 {: .lead}

 As The Tyee's de-facto director of technology, I've enjoyed the karmic benefits of being involved in these successful campaigns.
 I've also endured the occasional stressful day and sleepless night as the sole maintainer of The Tyee's bespoke Kickstarter-esque fundraising system.
-(On that note, I should mention that we're looking for a [Web Wrangler](http://thetyee.ca/Jobs/Web-Wrangler/) to join the team; there are still a few days left to apply.)
+(On that note, I should mention that we're looking for a [Web Wrangler](http://thetyee.ca/Jobs/Web-Wrangler/) to join the team and there are still a few days left to apply.)

 Now in its third iteration, the fundraising system -- part IndieGogo, part [Patreon](https://www.patreon.com/) (though Patreon wasn't a thing yet back in 2012 when we started) -- has successfully on-ramped thousands of new Tyee financial backers, and has facilitated hundreds of thousands of dollars in contributions toward award-winning reporting.
 There's still lots to improve, but it's always nice to be making incremental improvements to a model that's already working.

-Enough about that, let's jump into some numbers:
+Enough about that, let's jump into some interesting stats:

 ## By the numbers